BasurmanArtur/100-days-of-code/log.md

 ### Day 16: March 22, 2020

 **Today's Progress**: Today I converted all coordinates in ```shapely.Point``` objects and plotted them on an Asia-Europe map.
-Also I calculate an arbitrary distance from a point to each of coordinates.
+Also I calculated an arbitrary distance from a point to each of coordinates.

 **Thoughts:** Days of work have finally got me to a satisfying result.
 Now it's time to further analyse the dataset and try to find any patterns in human mighrations.